Section I: For all degree-granting institutions with library expenses > $0

 Total Digital/Electronic Collection - This line will automatically be calculated for you.

 Total Digital/Electronic Circulation or Usage – Report usage of digital/electronic titles whether viewed, downloaded, or streamed.
+Do not include e-serials and institutional repository documents.

 Include usage for e-books and e-media titles only, even if the title was purchased as part of a database.
 Do not include usage of titles in Demand-Driven Acquisition (DDA) or Patron-Driven Acquisition (PDA) collections until they have been purchased or leased by the library.
 Do not include transactions of VHS, CDs, or DVDs, as the transactions of these materials are reported under "physical circulation".